 At DACE, we have an excellent group of tutors who in addition to being experts in their own disciplines are also committed to the education of adults and to wider participation in general.
 They have a fundamental role in enthusing students and it is largely due to their expertise that students are able to keep on-track, motivated and also get the most from their studies.

 We recognise that students returning to study after a length of time may have particular requirements in terms of study support.
 In order to make this a smooth transition, we offer students an extensive study support service.
 During early September, we offer Academic Support Sessions before the programme commences.
 Throughout the academic year, Study Support Tutors are available, on request, to help students with any study skills issues.
 In addition to this, time-tabled study skills sessions are available on campus and at community venues.
 Students also have access to the STAR HANDBOOK which includes study skills advice and other useful information.

 Help with module choices and careers advice is also available throughout the programme.
 Employability Workshops are timetabled but can also be arranged upon request.
 One-to-one careers and educational guidance appointments can also be made with one of our experienced Guidance Workers throughout the academic year.

 Financial Support is available to eligible students.
-More information can be found on page 30 of the brochure (see link above) or visit: www.studentfinancewales.co.uk
+More information can be found on: www.studentfinancewales.co.uk